cloudsmith-io/cloudsmith-api/bindings/java/src/docs/WebhooksApi.md

 <a name="webhooksPartialUpdate"></a>
 # **webhooksPartialUpdate**
-> RepositoryWebhookResponse webhooksPartialUpdate(owner, repo, identifier, data)
+> RepositoryWebhook webhooksPartialUpdate(owner, repo, identifier, data)

 Update a specific webhook in a repository.